-The physical size and weight of the Nikon D7500 and the Nikon D850 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Nikon D7500 and the Nikon D850 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (28 percent) than the Nikon D7500.
 Moreover, the D850 is substantially heavier (40 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D850) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7500).
-You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.
+You can compare the optics available in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The D7500 was launched at a markedly lower price (by 61 percent) than the D850, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Nikon D7500 features an APS-C sensor and the Nikon D850 a full frame sensor.
 The sensor area in the D850 is 133 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.